-If you are just starting out in painting, you should focus on painting with accurate values, colors and perspective.
+If you are just starting out in painting, you should focus on painting with accurate values, colors, and perspective.
 You should learn how to compose your paintings and the many techniques available to communicate your statement through the painting.
 This is all irrelevant of style.

 The reason I originally wrote this post was to challenge the common perception that the primary goal of a painting is to create something that looks like a photograph.
 In my opinion, that should be the last thing you are trying to do.

-But with that being said, this is just personal opinion and really it does not matter.
+But with that being said, this is just a personal opinion and really it does not matter.
 Just try not to get caught up in painting a particular style.
 Just focus on the basics and progress from there.

 Now over to you.
 What do you think is the hardest painting style?
-Or do you think it is just a silly question which does not warrant an answer?
+Or do you think it is just a silly question that does not warrant an answer?
 Please share in the comment section.
 (Note: there is no right answer).

 You might be interested in my Painting Academy course.
 I’ll walk you through the time-tested fundamentals of painting.
 It’s perfect for absolute beginner to intermediate painters.